© 2026 WSHU

 Many cities and towns have enacted parking bans to allow crews to treat and plow streets.
 In Connecticut, Ansonia, Bridgeport, Greenwich, Groton, New London, Waterbury, Westport and West Haven are among the municipalities with bans in effect.
 Residents are urged to check local government websites for updates.

-The storm is expected to continue for several more hours.
+The storm is expected to taper off later, though cleanup and power restoration efforts may continue for several days.

 Your photos: Monday snowstorm